 Controlling your widget colors is available on all plans.
-Adding a custom image for your widget is available on the Essential plan and above.
-Changing the avatar of your bot is available on the Premium plan and above.
+Adding a custom image for your widget and changing your bot avatar are available on all paid Drift plans starting with Premium.

 Changing Your Widget Design

 Head to Settings > Apps > Drift Widget > Design and Language, or click here!